 The new team realized that the net-negative part of the carbon capture and long term storage was the valuable climate service.
 This part needed to be turned into a digitally tradable carbon asset.
 After many iterations on the name, the CO2 Removal Certificate or CORC, was born.
 The aspiration became to create a functioning market for long-term carbon removal, which is reliable, efficient and location independent.

 In the spring of 2019, the initiative was joined by a group of 22 pioneering companies from 6 countries to define the tradable asset of carbon removal and other marketplace rules.
 The drive and urgency shared by these ecosystem actors made possible the fast development of the CORC, its verification rules, the implementation of the registry and the contractual framework.
 Puro.earth’s first auction was held in May 2019.
 From first meeting to trading CORCs in only 71 days.
-After each auction, the weighted average CORC price has been published on our website and has become the market price for verified Carbon Capture and Storage.
-CORCs can now be purchased by corporations via our online shop and via Pre-purchase agreements.
+We are not holding auctions at the moment but CORCs can now be purchased by corporations via our online shop and via Pre-purchase agreements.

 The initial successful auctions validated Antti’s original idea: businesses want to meet their climate commitments with carbon removal and there is a business model to make it happen.
 Even more so, we have started to see evidence CORCs are accelerating growth of the carbon net-negative economy.
 One of our suppliers has announced a ten-fold volume production scale-up and another has started building a plant counting on CORC income.
 More than 100 suppliers have contacted us with CO2 capture, utilization and long-term storage methods to be included in Puro.earth.

 In 2021, Puro.earth will continue to help companies fulfill their carbon net-zero targets.
 At the same time, we are preparing for a global scale-up phase and building Puro.earth as a legal entity, enabling investors to contribute to growth.